The Top 10 Most Timeless Interior Finishes

 • 12×12 beige floor tile

-And don’t even get me STARTED on the hot mess of undertones – GAG ME WITH A SPOON!
+And don’t even get me started on the hot mess of undertones – GAG ME WITH A SPOON!
 And guess what that last sentence does?
-It tells you I’m a classy broad born somewhere in the 1970s, just like the previous kitchen’s finishes date it to the early 2000s.
+It tells you I’m a classy broad born somewhere in the 1970s, just like the previous kitchen’s finishes date to the early 2000s.

-BTW, if you plan on selling your home in the next few years and want to update some finishes, you’d be smart to hit a few trends on the way.
+By the way, if you plan on selling your home in the next few years and want to update a few finishes right now, you’d be wise to follow a few trends.
 As long as they suit your target market and are done tastefully, they can add value to your home.

 2. PERSONAL TASTES

-Sure, RIGHT NOW you like your gray cabinets or your hexagon tile backsplash, but what about in five years, ten years?
-While there are those who pick something and stick with it, MANY of us like to switch things up.
-Maybe not every month when they’re emotional and hormonal (like me), but AT LEAST every few years.
+Right now, you like your off-white cabinets or Zellige tile backsplash (often installed in the wrong style of kitchen), but what about in five or ten years?
+While some pick and stick with something, many like to switch things up.
+Maybe not every month when they’re emotional and hormonal (like me), but at least every few years.

 Master bathroom, white hexagon tile shower walls, fibreglass floor, LG quartz countertop, Pure white walls, freestanding tub.
 Kylie M INteriors Edesign,

-I’m not just talking about SOFT furnishings, and am DEFINITELY not referring to decorative pieces – I’m talking about some serious HARD FINISHES.
+I’m not just talking about soft furnishings or decorative pieces – I’m talking about some serious HARD FINISHES.
 You know, the ones that are a royal PITA to replace (an acronym, I’ll let you figure it out) and have you breaking open the kid’s piggy banks while they’re sound asleep.

-BTW, IF YOU LIKE CHANGE (you don’t expect a sofa to stay in your home longer than five years) and resale doesn’t concern you, then I ENCOURAGE you to have fun with trends, fill yer little trendy boots (although knee-high boots aren’t trendy any more apparently, so don’t fill those).
+By the way, if you like change (you don’t expect a sofa to stay in your home longer than five years) and resale doesn’t concern you, then I encourage you to have fun with trends and fill your little trendy boots (although apparently, Chelsea boots aren’t trendy anymore, so don’t fill those).

-While nothing is FOOL-PROOF – you can’t make everyone happy, there are a few tried-and-true products, patterns, and finishes that are the most likely to get you through the next quarter-century or so.
+While nothing is foolproof—you can’t please everyone—a few tried-and-true products, patterns, and finishes are the most likely to get you through the next quarter-century or so.

-THINGS TO PAY ATTENTION TO WHEN CHOOSING YOUR SUBWAY TILE
+WHAT TO PAY ATTENTION TO WHEN CHOOSING A SUBWAY TILE

 How light bulbs affect paint colours.
 Benjamin Moore Edgecomb Gray, White Dove, painted wood cabinets.
 White quartz, subway tile.
 Kylie M Interiors Edesign, diy blogger.